-SECTION 14.1 NORMAL WORK WEEK
+SECTION 14.1: NORMAL WORK WEEK

-The normal workweek shall be no more than forty (40) hours per week.
-The Employer reserves the right to modify the workweek or workday for some or all workers at its sole discretion.
-Consistent with applicable law, the Employer may institute twelve (12) hour shifts with overtime after forty (40) hours per week.
+The standard workweek shall be no more than forty (40) hours per week.
+The workweek for payroll purposes and for determining overtime shall consist of seven (7) consecutive days beginning at 12:00:01 a.m.
+Sunday to Saturday at midnight.
+The Employer reserves the right to modify the workweek or workday for some or all workers and will use its best efforts to provide notice to the Union at least thirty (30) days before implementing the change.
+Consistent with applicable law, the Employer may institute twelve (12) hour shifts with overtime after forty (40) hours per week, with notice to the affected employees and the Union at least thirty (30) days in advance.

-The recitation of a normal workweek or workday shall not imply a guarantee of any number of hours in a workweek or a workday.
+The recitation of a standard workweek or workday shall not imply a guarantee of any number of hours in a workweek or a workday.

-SECTION 14.2 OVERTIME
+SECTION 14.2: OVERTIME

-Overtime shall be paid at the rate of one and one-half (11⁄2) times an employee's regular rate of pay for all hours worked after forty (40) hours per week.
+Overtime shall be paid at the rate of one and one-half (11⁄2) times an employee's regular pay rate for all hours worked after forty (40) hours per week.
+The regular pay rate shall include any applicable shift differential to compute overtime pay.
 Unless there is an emergency, the Employer may not schedule mandatory overtime to meet the needs of the business.
-Mandatory overtime shall not become a normal staffing practice.
+Mandatory overtime shall not become an everyday staffing practice.
 No overtime shall be worked unless approved in advance.

-SECTION 14.3 WORK SCHEDULES
+SECTION 14.3: WORK SCHEDULES